-Building a Practice of Self-care
+Build a Practice of Self-Care

-For me, self-care is having a cup of coffee with my husband in the morning, which means I get up earlier than my kids so we can have a few minutes to ourselves.
-Self-care is meeting up with my best friends for dinner, which means I have to plan ahead and put it on the calendar.
-I need to make sure my husband is available to be with our kids.
-All of my work needs to be done so I can enjoy some time off with my friends.
-I have to plan ahead to get ready and do my hair and my makeup.
-All of this takes planning.
-Put self-care on your calendar, make plans, prepare in advance.
+One of the keys to self-care is planning and putting it on your calendar.
+Taking time to do something for yourself can be challenging if you do not plan for it.
+This is especially true after your baby arrives.
+For me, self-care is having a cup of coffee in the morning, which means I get up earlier than my kids so I can have a few minutes to myself.
+That also requires that I go to bed earlier.
+Self-care is meeting up with my best friends for dinner, which means I have to coordinate schedules and put it on the calendar.
+I need to make sure someone is available to be with my kids.
+I have to plan to have time to get ready.
+Put self-care on your calendar, make plans, and prepare in advance.

-Ask for help
+Ask for Help

-How Will You Make Self-care a Priority?
+How Will You Prioritize Self-Care?

 Thank you to the amazing companies that have supported this episode.